Politics2026-06-01

 Executive summary

-Spencer Pratt's long-shot bid for Los Angeles mayor is testing a new theory of celebrity politics: that a reality TV villain, a burned-down home, and a lawsuit against city hall can add up to a credible candidacy.
+Spencer Pratt's long-shot bid for Los Angeles mayor is testing a new theorem of celebrity politics: that a reality TV villain, a burned-down home, and a lawsuit against city hall can add up to a credible candidacy.
 A national survey of 204 respondents finds that most Americans have moved past the reality TV stigma — but voters are sharply divided on whether his lawsuit against the city is an accountability badge or a disqualifying conflict of interest.

 The headline number is striking: 57.6% of respondents say Pratt's reality TV past makes no difference to their vote likelihood.
 His personal tragedy from the 2025 Pacific Palisades wildfire is seen as an empathy asset more than a competence question mark.
 But his lawsuit against Los Angeles splits the electorate almost perfectly in three — and among voters who had never heard of him, uncertainty dominates every question.